The Naylor Difference

 The number of participants needing to get out of the shelter at home and enjoy something safe with their families was overwhelming.
 In order to have an idea of how many to expect, we began selling tickets for carloads so we could prepare more efficiently.
 We now use the proceeds from the ticket sales to give to local nonprofits.
 The community outpouring of love for the events and giving back has brought not just the Rockwall realtors closer together but the whole community.

 Customer service is what makes the difference between a good real estate agent and a great agent.
 I know the value of answering calls and texts as soon as possible.
 When purchasing a home, whether you’re a first-time buyer or moving into the dream home you’ve been saving decades for, there are questions that will always rise up.
-Being a great Rockwall realtors means anticipating the questions and working on providing answers before their fear can take a foothold.
+Being a great Rockwall realtors means anticipating the questions that people looking for homes for sale Rockwall TX may ask, and working on providing answers before their fear can take a foothold.

 Selling a home is so much more of a transaction than an experience.
 What that means is that the seller is looking to check off the required boxes so the client can move on with their next phase of life.
 The inspection period is often the most stressful time for the seller.
 Understanding what the buyer is requesting and making sure it’s a valid claim before approaching the seller with the request can keep heads calm.
 I am one of those Rockwall realtors that absolutely loves putting myself in the shoes of both the buyer and the seller no matter which side I’m representing.
 I will always work for my client’s interest but there is an advantage to being both a buying and listing agent.
 Having the experience of working with buyers and sellers allows me to understand the emotions involved with the buyer and the finances anticipated with the seller.